American Psychosomatic Society

 Long Beach, CA 90831

 We understand that there is a great deal of uncertainty about travel given the COVID-19 pandemic and associated variants.
 At the current time, we are looking forward to an in-person meeting, with the following safety protocols in place:

 - Proof of vaccination will be required for all meeting attendees

 - PCR testing prior to travel is strongly encouraged

-- A negative rapid COVID test will be required onsite.
+- A negative rapid COVID antigen test will be required onsite for all attendees

 The APS Annual Meeting is an open scientific and clinical forum where investigators from allied disciplines pool their knowledge, consider problems of conceptual relationships, and develop ideas that will stimulate further research.

 The meeting is devoted to the presentation of scientific papers, symposia, workshops, poster sessions, and invited lectures, and special attention is given to networking opportunities to foster ongoing relationships within the community.

 We invite you to contribute to the exchange of information and ideas by submitting your research.
 Submissions that address the meeting theme of “Embracing heterogeneity, towards a more inclusive, and patient-tailored clinical care” are particularly encouraged.
 Limited competitive travel scholarships are available to authors to assist with the cost of attendance.